Galette

-Galette (from the Norman word gale, meaning 'flat cake') is a term used in French cuisine to designate various types of flat round or freeform crusty cakes, or, in the case of a Breton galette (Galette bretonne /fr/; Krampouezhenn gwinizh du), a pancake made with buckwheat flour, usually with a savoury filling.
+In French cuisine, a galette (from gale, 'flat cake') is one of various types of flat round or freeform crusty cakes or pies, or, in the case of a Breton galette (Galette bretonne /fr/; Krampouezhenn gwinizh du), a pancake made with buckwheat flour, usually with a savoury filling.

-Of the cake type known as galette, one notable variety is the galette des rois (king cake) eaten on the day of Epiphany.
-In French Canada the term galette is usually applied to pastries best described as large cookies.
+One notable variety is the galette des rois (king cake) eaten on the day of Epiphany.
+In French Canada, a galette is a large cookie-like pastry.